janhohenheim/avian_pickup/readme.md

   - Can very easily be configured to emulate a gravity gun or a tractor beam.
 - Scheduled in fixed updates for deterministic physics.
   - Parts of the plugin use randomness, which can be overridden by a user-provided `Rng`.
-- Events keep you informed about what's happening so you can react with sound effects, particles, etc.
+- Messages keep you informed about what's happening so you can react with sound effects, particles, etc.
 - Works for the player and AI alike.
-  - Input is done with events, so you can provide your own input system.
+  - Input is done with messages, so you can provide your own input system.
 - I think the documentation is alright :)

 ## Limitations